ggrossman/basic/README.txt

   30 I=I+1
   40 IF I < 100 THEN GOTO 10

+So, the grammar for the IF statement is
+  IF condition_expression THEN then_statement

+(Back then we didn't HAVE the optional ELSE clause!
+What sweet heaven it would have been to have an ELSE clause!)

 The relational operators in BASIC like < and > and = return 1 and 0
-instad of "true" and "false".
+instead of "true" and "false".
 Note that the equality operator is just "=", not "=="!
 And the does-not-equal operator is "<>", not "!=".
 The relational and equality operators are already supported, so you don't have to implement those, but you'll be able to use them in your IF